bsaichary/Azure-real-time-end-to-end-project-AKS-CI-CD./README.md

 make sure the connection status should be successfull, otherwise ensure your are properly using pat token and clone url.

-now, ArgoCd -> Application (left side pane) -> new application -> give a name to application -> project select default -> sync policy choose automatic -> for repo url source choose azure repo url which we added earlier, click drop down it will appear -> path type k8s-specifications -> namespace choose default -> then click create. now the argocd will automatically deploys the manifest files to kubernetes cluster and you can see pods running from terminal using command **kubectl get pods -n argocd**
+Now, ArgoCd -> Application (left side pane) -> new application -> give a name to application -> project select default -> sync policy choose automatic -> for repo url source choose azure repo url which we added earlier, click drop down it will appear -> path type k8s-specifications -> namespace choose default -> then click create. now the argocd will automatically deploys the manifest files to kubernetes cluster and you can see pods running from terminal using command **kubectl get pods -n argocd**

 <img width="700" height="77" alt="image" src="https://github.com/user-attachments/assets/c567e258-9531-4156-9160-7289fed15205" />